Exact power spectrum in a minimal hybrid model of stochastic gene expression oscillations

-where $C(t)$ is a linear combination of two exponential functions.
-This result is in full agreement with a recent single-cell experiment on nuclear localization of Crz1 protein in response to extracellular calcium, where the authors found that at calcium concentrations greater than 100 mM, the autocorrelation function of localization trajectories is better fit by a sum of two exponentials \cite{cai2008frequency}.
-In addition, our result also shows that the coefficients before the two exponentials have different signs, which suggests that the gene network is in a nonequilibrium steady state.
-This is because if a Markovian system is in equilibrium, the autocorrelation function must be a linear combination of exponential functions with nonpositive coefficients \cite{jia2015second}.
-From \eqref{nofeedback}, it is easy to see that both $C(t)$ and $G(\omega)$ are monotonically decreasing.
-In a positive feedback network, similar computations show that
+We next examine the properties of the autocorrelation function and power spectrum.
+We first consider the case where the gene is unregulated or positively regulated, i.e. $u\leq 0$.
+In this case, $\lambda_1$ and $\lambda_2$ are positive real numbers, and hence $C(t)$ and $G(\omega)$ are both monotonically decreasing.
+This shows that sustained oscillations fail to be observed if there is no negative feedback loops involved in the network.
+This is consistent with Thomas' second conjecture.
+From Eq. \eqref{auto}, it is clear that the autocorrelation function is the weighted sum of two exponential functions.
+This agrees with a recent experiment on nuclear localization of Crz1 protein in response to extracellular calcium \cite{cai2008frequency}, where the authors found that at calcium concentrations greater than 100 mM, the autocorrelation function of localization trajectories is well fitted by a sum of two exponentials.
+In addition, Eq. \eqref{auto} also shows that the weights of the two exponentials have opposite signs, which suggests that the system is in a nonequilibrium steady state.
+This is because if a Markovian system is in equilibrium, then the autocorrelation function must be a weight sum of exponential functions with non-positive coefficients \cite{qian2003fundamental, jia2015second}.

-where $K>0$ is a constant.
-Since $\lambda_1$ and $\lambda_2$ are positive real numbers, both $C(t)$ and $G(\omega)$ are still monotonically decreasing.
-Thus, no robust oscillations could be observed if the gene is unregulated or positively regulated.

-More interesting is the situation of negative feedback networks.
-In the presence of a negative feedback loop, the discriminant $\Delta$ may become negative.
+For a negative feedback loop $(u>0)$, the discriminant $\Delta = (d-a-b)^2-4\rho u$ may become negative.
 In particular, the negative feedback strength $u$ has a critical value